Xunnamius/black-flag/README.md

   treasure-chest --help retrieve # Will FAIL
   ```

+  This limitation was inherited from yargs itself: vanilla yargs [never really
-  Vanilla yargs [never really supported this functionality][37] (e.g. you can't
+  supported this functionality][37] in that you can't implement
-  do `git -p ls-files --full-name` with yargs and have that mean something
+  `git -p ls-files --full-name` and have that mean something different than
+  `git ls-files --full-name -p` or `git -p ls-files --full-name -p` with yargs.
-  different than `git ls-files --full-name -p`).
-Black Flag makes this a formal
-  invariant that will throw an error.
+  Black Flag makes this a formal invariant that will throw an error.

 <!-- lint enable list-item-style -->